PostgreSQL Database Management and Usage

 servbay_user

-with a strong, secure password.Grant user privileges to a database:
+with a secure password.Grant privileges to the user:

 sqlGRANT ALL PRIVILEGES ON DATABASE servbay_demo_db TO servbay_user;